Test of the CCbetter Wildlife Observation Camera (Trail Cam)

-The camera achieves a resolution of 1080p (1920 × 1080) with the video recordings whereby only 15 pictures per second are possible here.
-With a lower resolution of, for example, 1280 × 720 pixels, 30 images per second are also possible.
-Other choices are 848 × 480 @ 30 and 640 × 480 @ 30.
-In image mode, a resolution of up to 12 megapixels can be set.
-There are also choices of 8 and 5 megapixels.
+The camera achieves a resolution of 1080p (1920x1080) for video recordings, but only 15 frames per second are possible here.
+With a lower resolution of 1280x720 pixels, for example, 30 frames per second are also possible.
+Other options are 848x480 @ 30 and 640x480 @ 30.
+A resolution of up to 12 megapixels can be set in picture mode.
+There are also options of 8 and 5 megapixels.
 However, the 12 and 8 megapixels are interpolated.

 The camera is easy to operate even without operating instructions.
 Settings are made in TEST mode.
 Here you can also change the language to German.
 Similarly, you can adjust the sensitivity of the motion sensor in TEST mode.
 If the camera is set correctly you just have to fix it and switch the switch to ON.

 The CCbetter wildlife observation camera has all the necessary features to get good shots.